 The Cannabis sativa plant has more than 100 chemicals that can affect your body and mind.
 The two that scientists know the most about are THC and CBD.

 THC, or delta-9-tetrahydrocannabinol, is what gets you high when you smoke, vape, or eat marijuana.
 CBD doesn’t affect your brain that way.
-For that reason, some people prefer the oil form of CBD for medical uses.
+For that reason, some people prefer CBD for medical uses.

 The federal ban on marijuana and CBD means studies on humans have been few.
 So researchers don’t know for sure that cannabis eases RA symptoms.
 But the results from several very small studies suggest that in people with rheumatic diseases, including RA and osteoarthritis, it may help: